gregnazario/aptos-book/src/tools/aptos-cli/installation/windows.md

 winget install aptos
 ```

-If package manager does not work for you a `PowerShell` script is provided.
+If a package manager does not work for you, a `PowerShell` script is provided.
 Please open a Windows PowerShell window and
 run:

 ```powershell